Monuments and memorials to Horatio Nelson, 1st Viscount Nelson: Sited in Great Britain

 The officers and men who fought at Trafalgar erected a memorial column to the north of Portsmouth atop Portsdown Hill.
 The 36.5 m high obelisk features the inscription "Consecrated to the memory of Viscount Lord Nelson.
 By the zealous attachment of all those who fought at Trafalgar to perpetuate his triumph and their regret 1805.
 Foundation stone laid July 1807".

+Parliament voted the funds for a monument to Nelson to be erected in the nave of St Paul's Cathedral in London, the site of Nelson's tomb.
+The monument by John Flaxman was unveiled in 1818 and consisted of a larger than life statue of Nelson leaning on an anchor and a coiled rope, above a figure of Britannia who is pointing out the admiral to two boy sailors.
+The inscription on the pedestal mentions Nelson's "splendid and unparalleled achievements" and his "life spent in the service of his country, and terminated in the moment of victory by a glorious death".

 The 44 m tall columnar Monument in Great Yarmouth to Nelson was started before his death but only completed in 1819.
 Properly called the Norfolk Naval Pillar, it is generally known as the "Britannia Monument" as it is topped by the martial female personification of the UK rather than a statue of Nelson; a statue of Nelson is, however, in the grounds of Norwich Cathedral alongside the other Napoleonic hero, the Duke of Wellington, near the school he attended.
 Another columnar monument is situated on Castle Green, Hereford.
 Nelson was made a freeman of the city in 1802, and he reportedly spent a lot of time at Ross-on-Wye.
 The column was erected in 1809, four years after Nelson's death, but has no statue at the top as there was insufficient money left to commission one.
 Over the border into Wales, Nelson's Seat, in the now restored Nelson Garden in Monmouth, commemorates his visit to the town in 1802.